FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ![MVC Logical Architecture Diagram](./img/logical-architecture.png)

 In order to develop this project, we decided to organize and structure our code using the MVC.
-The code is divided into three differente packages:
+The code is divided into three different packages:

-* View: Screens and widgets.
-Responsible for app visualization.
-* Model: Contains all of data of application.
+* View
+* Model
+* Controller

+Our View is responsible for the concrete display of the app to the user.
+It renders our widgets and different pages, like homepage on the smartphone screen.

+The Model contains all of the application data.
+It have the color schemes, button text and other data fields that will be displayed on View.

-* Controller: Processes received information from user input which triggers changes both on view and model.
+The Controller processes the received information from user actions.
+This actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user add one conference to favorite).

 ### Physical architecture